lhr-solar/BPS/Docs/README.md

 4. To open the built docs, navigate to `BPS/Docs/build/html` and open the file called `index.html` in a web browser.
 5. To edit the content of the docs, edit the `.rst` files in `BPS/Docs/source`

-For any questions, contact the BPS lead (Clark Poon)
+For any questions, post in the BPS Slack channel or contact the BPS lead (Clark Poon)